barteqcz/MicroRDS_SSH/README.md

 You can run it with an interpreter.
 E.g. `python micrords_ssh.py` (not recommended)

 You can also compile the code with `pyinstaller`.
 You will need the `pyinstaller` package along with `paramiko` library.
 Then you can just run `pyinstaller --onefile --icon NONE micrords_ssh.py`.
 The exe will be in the `dist` folder.

+### Customization

+To change the IP/hostname, port, username or password, see `config.conf`.